 Find the right lender for your financial goal

 The purpose of your loan matters.
-The default rate of loans varies widely depending on what the money is used for, and so should their rates.
 Niche lenders often have a deeper understanding of their sector and can offer better rates and terms.
-Whether you’re looking for a private student loan, an auto loan, a boat loan, a medical loan, a wedding loan, or a vacation loan, make sure you check the deals offered by specialized lenders before you default to your current bank or credit union.
+Whether you’re looking for a private student loan, an auto, a boat loan, a medical loan, a wedding loan, or a vacation loan, make sure you check the deals offered by specialized lenders before you go to your current bank or credit union.

 If at all possible, it’s best to work on improving your credit score before asking for a loan or line of credit.
 But you can’t schedule unexpected expenses and emergencies.
 Even in such cases, there are options available.
-SuperMoney’s loan comparison tool offers a transparent look at the rates and fees charged by lenders that accept borrowers with bad credit.
-Whether you are looking into a payday loan, a tribal loan, an auto title loan, or a personal loan that considers applicants with less than a perfect credit report, check out what rates and terms you can expect before you apply.
+SuperMoney’s loan offer engine offers a transparent look at the rates and fees charged by lenders that accept borrowers with bad credit.